3 DAYS FROM $899

 Wildlife viewing in Zion National Park, then on to glittery Las Vegas

 This morning after breakfast, board your deluxe motorcoach for a scenic drive to another of Utah’s great canyons: Zion.
-Cultural Discovery and Multigenerational Feature: Arriving in Zion National Park mid-morning, we’ll first visit the Human History Museum at Zion for a little historic background before exploring the park itself.
+Family Feature and Cultural Discovery: Arriving in Zion National Park mid-morning, we’ll first visit the Human History Museum at Zion for a little historic background before exploring the park itself.
 Up to a half-mile deep and a million years in the making, Zion Canyon is the brilliant result of the Virgin River’s path through red Navajo sandstone.
 And thanks to its uniquely diverse geography, the canyon is home to multiple life zones and great ecological variety — including countless bird species, mammals, reptiles, and plant life.
 After a morning of discovery on a guided tour, enjoy free time and lunch on your own in the Zion Village area.

 This afternoon, we arrive in the legendary city of Las Vegas — a different kind of American landmark and the final destination of your southwestern adventure.
 With a wealth of entertainment options, sights, dining establishments, and of course casinos, to choose from, enjoy the balance of the day as you please.
+If you have a performance or restaurant in mind, don't forget to secure your tickets or reservation ahead of time with our complimentary Concierge service!
 Cultural Discovery: Tonight, rejoin your fellow passengers for a fabulous Farewell Steak Dinner, the quintessential Vegas meal.

 Fly to Jackson, Wyoming, and settle in with a local show